MrBurmark/lua-preserve/README.md

 Influenced by lua-marshal and Data Dumper, lua-preserve is a lua state preservation program meant for embedded lua programs.
 Lua-preserve redefines some basic functions such as require to intercept libraries and reinitialize them, it can also then restore c functions from those libraries, and other functions registered through the lua-preserve c-interface.
 Lua-preserve generates a lua string containing everything needed to restore the current lua state, and passing that string to restore will restore the lua state.
+Use the included lundump.c to replace lundump.c in lua-5.3.1/src and rebuild lua for endianness independent function loading

 Caveats:
 	Lightuserdata is not preserved.